Guan ju: Synopsis and structure

 "Guan ju" is part of the first section of the Shi Jing entitled "Zhou nan" (周南), itself a part of "Airs of the States" (國風), which make up 160 out of the 305 poems of the anthology.
 It is fairly typical of the other poems of the Airs of the States, being made up of three tetrasyllabic stanzas of four to eight lines each.

+Poem

+A translation of the Guan ju poem to English by Chinese master translator Xu Yuanchong is below: